yuta0306/yuta0306.github.io/pages/excludes/profile.md

 ## Bio

-I am a graduate student at Tokyo Institute of Technology.
+I am a graduate student at the Tokyo Institute of Technology.
-I would like to research into human-like dialogue systems, and build my career to develop the society where humans and AI cooperate with each other.
-I'm wating for the invitation for internships and collaborative research.
+I would like to research human-like dialogue systems and build my career to develop a society where humans and AI cooperate.
+I'm waiting for the invitation for internships and collaborative research.
 Please feel free to contact me!